htmd.model module#

 Conducts a Chapman-Kolmogorov test.

-maxlag (int, optional) – Maximum lag time to test.
+maxlag (float, optional) – Largest lag time to test.
 Used if lags is None.
 By default it will use the mode of the trajectory lengths.
+The number of multiples is chosen so that

-numlags (int, optional) – Number of lag times to test between minlag and maxlag.
+k*taudoes not exceed maxlag.numlags (int, optional) – Upper bound on the number of multiples of the production lag to test.
 Used if lags is None.

 units (str, optional) – Units of the lag times.
 By default it will use frames.